-(3) Submission requirements for research proposal Students at Ishikawa Campus must meet all of the following requirements.
+Students at Ishikawa Campus must meet all of the following requirements.

-- (i) Completion of S101 "Innovation Theory and Methodology for Social Competencies" and S102 "Innovation Theory and Methodology for Creativity" - (ii) 6 credits (3 courses) or more obtained from the Basic courses. - (iii) 10 credits (5 courses) or more including (ii) obtained except for those from the Required courses B and the Optional courses.

-(iv) The research plan should have sufficient contents.
+- (i) Completion of S101 "Innovation Theory and Methodology for Social Competencies" and S102 "Innovation Theory and Methodology for Creativity" - (ii) 6 credits (3 courses) or more obtained from the Basic courses. - (iii) 10 credits (5 courses) or more including (ii) obtained except for those from the Required courses B and the Optional courses. - (iv) The research plan should have sufficient contents.

-Students in the program for Working Professionals in Tokyo must meet all of the following requirements.
+Students in the Courses for working professionals (at Tokyo Satellite) must meet all of the following requirements.